 \section{Preliminary calculations}

-From Theorem \ref{local}, we note that to extend the local solutions, we need to obtain bounds on the gradient of velocity.
-The following result, that was derived by the authors in \cite{TT22}, designates the quantities that need to be bounded for \eqref{mainsys}. \begin{lemma} Suppose $f(\mathbf{x})=g(r)$ be a radially symmetric function.
-Then for $\mathbf{x}\neq 0$, $\nabla^2f$ has exactly two eigenvalues: $g_{rr}$ and $g_r/r$.
-Also, $x$ is an eigenvector corresponding to $g_{rr}$ and $x^\perp$ is the eigenspace for the other eigenvalue. \end{lemma} Though the proof has already been given by the authors in \cite{TT22}, we include it here for the sake of completion. \begin{proof} Let $r=|x|$.
-Taking gradient of $f$, we have
+From Theorem \ref{local}, we observe that extending local solutions requires obtaining suitable bounds on the velocity gradient.
+The following result, originally derived by the authors in \cite{TT22}, identifies the specific quantities that must be controlled for system \eqref{mainsys}. \begin{lemma} Let $f(\mathbf{x})=g(r)$ be a radially symmetric function.
+Then, for $\mathbf{x}\neq 0$, the Hessian matrix $\nabla^2f$ has exactly two eigenvalues: $g_{rr}$ and $g_r/r$.
+Moreover, the vector $x$ is an eigenvector associated with the eigenvalue $g_{rr}$,while the orthogonal subspace $x^\perp$ forms the eigenspace corresponding to the eigenvalue $g_r/r$. \end{lemma} Though this lemma was previously proved in \cite{TT22}, we include the proof here for the sake of completion. \begin{proof} Let $r=|x|$.
+Taking the gradient of $f$, we obtain

 Taking gradient again,